The Attention Economy is here and it’s making marketing more challenging than ever.

 Potential customers have always been a swiftly moving target.
 Now they seem to be moving at lightspeed.

 Want their attention?
 Pay attention to them.
-Get the right message in front of them as often as possible.
+Know them and get the right message in front of them as often as possible.

 To do that, your marketing team will need to spend even more time researching and developing ways to reach people who have less time to spend on you.